samumantha/research-software-engineering/presentation_PDC25.md

 - [Sharing and reusing](https://coderefinery.github.io/research-software-engineering/sharing-reusing/)

-Longer version of all topics including more exercises can be found in [CodeRefinery lesson materials](https://coderefinery.org/lessons)
+Longer version of all topics including more exercises can be found in [CodeRefinery lesson materials](https://coderefinery.org/lessons).

+---

+# Example project: simulating the motion of a number of planets

+- N-body simulation
+- Written in Python.
+- No need to understand the code in any detail.

+TODO: Link

 ---